navrinder/gangwuyou/README.md

 	120.26.113.30:8080

 The server is currently running in `development` mode.
-To log in as an admin, use these crendtials:
+To log in as an `admin`, use these crendtials:

+	email_address: test@test.com
+	password: test

 ###Running locally